Pictish language: Irish records

 The 9th century work Sanas Cormaic (or Cormac's Glossary), an etymological glossary of Irish, noted a word catait ("Pictish brooch") (also spelled cartait and catit) as being of Pictish origin.
-Isaac (2005) compared the word with Old Welsh cathet (of uncertain meaning but thought to mean "brooch" and appearing in a 10th century poem listing precious gifts) and offered a speculative Pictish reconstruction *kazdet.
+Isaac (2005) compared the word with Old Welsh cathet (of uncertain meaning but thought to mean 'brooch' and appearing in a 10th century poem listing precious gifts) and offered a speculative Pictish reconstruction *kazdet.

-Influence on the Gaelic languages
+Influence on Gaelic languages

 Etymological investigation of the Scottish Gaelic language, in particular the 1896 efforts of Alexander Macbain, has demonstrated the presence of a corpus of Pictish loanwords in the language.
-The items most commonly cited as loanwords are bad ("clump"; Breton bod), bagaid ("cluster, troop"; Welsh bagad), dail ("meadow"; W dôl), dìleab ("legacy"), mormaer ("earl"; W mawr + maer), pailt ("plentiful"; Cornish pals), peasg ("gash"; W pisg), peit ("area of ground, part, share"; W peth), pòr (Middle Welsh paur; "grain, crops"), preas ("bush"; W prys).
+The items most commonly cited as loanwords are bad ('clump'; Breton bod), bagaid ('cluster, troop'; Welsh (W) bagad), dail ('meadow'; W dôl), dìleab 'legacy', monadh ('moor, mountain'; W mynydd), mormaer ('earl'; W mawr + maer), pailt ('plentiful'; Cornish pals), peasg ('gash'; W pisg), peit ('area of ground, part, share'; W peth), pòr (Middle Welsh paur; 'grain, crops'), preas ('bush'; W prys).
 On the basis of a number of the loans attesting shorter vowels than other British cognates, linguist Guto Rhys proposed Pictish resisted some Latin-influenced sound changes of the 6th century.
 Rhys has also noted the potentially "fiscal" profile of several of the loans, and hypothesized that they could have entered Gaelic as a package in a governmental context.

 Several Gaelic nouns have meanings more closely matching their Brittonic cognates than those in Irish, indicating that Pictish may have influenced the sense and usage of these words as a substrate.
-Srath (> Strath-) is recorded to have meant "grassland" in Old Irish, whereas the modern Gaelic realization means "broad valley", exactly as in its Brittonic cognates (cf. Welsh ystrad).
+Srath (> Strath-) is recorded to have meant 'grassland' in Old Irish, whereas the modern Gaelic realization means 'broad valley', exactly as in its Brittonic cognates (cf. Welsh ystrad).
 Dùn, foithir, lios, ràth and tom may, by the same token, attest a substrate influence from Pictish.

 Greene noted that the verbal system inherited in Gaelic from Old Irish had been brought "into complete conformity with that of modern spoken Welsh", and consequently Guto Rhys adjudged that Pictish may have modified Gaelic verbal syntax.
+The syntactic influences proposed by Greene include: